perladvent/perldotcom/content/article/_pub_2002_07_30_mod_perl.md

       MyShared2::print_pos();
       MyShared2::dump();

-And run it as before (with MaxClientsÂ 2), two dump files will be created in the directory */tmp*.
+And run it as before (with MaxClients 2), two dump files will be created in the directory */tmp*.
 In our test these were created as */tmp/dump.1224* and */tmp/dump.1225*.
 When I run diff(1):